-Partnership between UNDP and Sebrae enables the creation of digital tools towards COP30
+Partnership between UNDP and Sebrae enables the creation of digital tools for the COP30

-Solutions such as the AI chatbot Macaozinho and the digital platform Maloca increase the participation of micro and small businesses at the COP in Belém
+Solutions like the Macaozinho AI chatbot and the Maloca digital platform are expanding the participation of micro and small businesses in COP in Belém

 30/09/2025

-In an era where innovation and digital transformation are driving the global shift toward sustainability, small and medium-sized enterprises (SMEs) face unprecedented challenges and opportunities.
-From artificial intelligence (AI) to digital platforms, new tools are helping these companies reduce emissions, optimize operations, and seize sustainable growth opportunities.
-In a timely move ahead of COP30, the United Nations Development Programme (UNDP) and Sebrae have joined forces to develop digital solutions tailored to the specific needs of these companies, offering practical support on the path to a greener economy.
+In an era where innovation and digital transformation are driving global change towards sustainability, small and medium-sized enterprises (SMEs) face unprecedented challenges and opportunities.
+From artificial intelligence (AI) to digital platforms, new tools are helping these companies reduce emissions, optimize operations, and seize opportunities for sustainable growth.
+In a timely move ahead of COP30, the United Nations Development Programme (UNDP) and Sebrae joined forces to develop digital solutions tailored to the specific needs of these companies, offering practical support on the path to a greener economy.

-"The legacy we want to leave goes far beyond the event.
-COP30 is a milestone, but what really matters is what it can permanently transform," said Décio Lima, president of Sebrae.
-"We want a new generation of small businesses, more conscious, more connected to their territories, better prepared for the challenges and opportunities of a low-carbon economy.
-It's an opportunity, as the event will take place in the heart of the Amazon and will serve as inspiration for the creation of new, sustainable businesses in every sense."
+“The legacy we want to leave goes far beyond the event.
+COP30 is a milestone, but what really matters is what it can permanently transform,” said Décio Lima, president of Sebrae.
+“We want a new generation of small businesses, more aware, more connected to their territory, more prepared for the challenges and opportunities of a low-carbon economy.
+It's an opportunity, as the event will take place in the heart of the Amazon and will serve as inspiration for the generation of new sustainable businesses in every sense.”

-Macaozinho, a generative AI chatbot specializing in information about global climate change and conferences like COP30, is one of the results of the partnership.
-It can be used by SMEs to obtain reliable and verified information about global climate change; identify opportunities such as available financing and funds; and establish strategic connections between these organizations and cooperative networks and impact investors.
-Named after macaws, the symbolic birds of Brazil, it differs from other AIs in that its database consists primarily of official UN documents, making it a more reliable and impartial tool for SME managers.
+Macaozinho, a generative AI chatbot specializing in information about global climate change and conferences like COP30, is one of the fruits of the partnership.
+It can be used by SMEs to obtain reliable and verified information about global climate change; identify opportunities such as available funding and resources; and establish strategic connections between these organizations and cooperative networks and impact investors.
+Named after macaws, the symbolic birds of Brazil, it differs from other AIs because its database is essentially composed of official UN documents – making it a more reliable and impartial tool for SME managers.

 Décio Lima, president of Sebrae